wulliy/wasteof2-docs/settings.md

 `DELETE /settings/auth/password`

-Sets a new password of your choice (Remember your new password please!)
+Sets a new password of your choice (Make sure to remember your new password!)

 `PUT /settings/auth/password`